 Much had been written about Marxism and conflict.
 Ghous (2020) wrote that drawing on different schools of Marxist thought established the case of ideology as one of the many potential sources of social conflict.
 There were economic scholars (Glenn Loury, 2021; Thomas Sowell, 2019) who believed economic determinism could not solely cause social conflict.
 Ideology had a part.
 Insistence upon mere economic vernacular and eliminating consciousness and moral elements will limit the scope of the social conflict theory.
 Ideology was a permanent feature of social and political life.
 Ideology shaped and reshaped society.
 Ideology led to group identification and conflicting preferences and choices (Ghous, 2020).
 Individuals and groups entered the political arena with different expectations and preferences.
 Sometimes, these differing preferences resulted in sharp divisions.
 Heterogeneous societies suffered more from differences and divisions than homogeneous societies (Laclau & Mouffe, 2014).
 With all the benefits diversity brought, it also presented many specific conflicts.
 Ideological conflicts differed from personal and other conflicts in that all other conflicts might occur due to non-moral actions, whereas ideological conflicts could be purely value-based (Ghous, 2020).
-However, it was evident that factors such as economic determinism were also responsible for social conflict.
+However, it was evident that economic determinism was also responsible for social conflict.

 Dr. Ibram X. Kendi, Harvard African American Studies professor, was an influential contemporary writer on CRT.
-Kendi was a leading author on what became known as "anti-racism" and how to become an anti-racist (Delgado et al., 2017).
+Kendi was a leading author on what became known as” ““anti-racism””” and how to become an anti-racist (Delgado et al., 2017).
 CRT significantly affected contemporary fields such as economics, sociology, psychology, African American Studies, American History, and many other fields of study (Pluckrose & Lindsay, 2020).
-Ibram X. Kendi observed that racism was not the only social factor determining an individual's life.
+Ibram X. Kendi observed that racism was not the only social factor determining an ’ ’individual’s life.
 Kendi agreed with Sowell concerning single factors derailing an entire population.
 Kendi wrote that, for better or worse, we all see ourselves in a particular way.
 For better or worse, others see us the way they see us.
 Yet, how I see myself might not be reality.
 How others see me might not be reality.
 My environment and experiences (nature and nurture) significantly influenced my perception, how I see others, and how others see me (Kendi, 2019, p.
 37).
 I must own myself.
 I must feel free and be free to be - imperfections and all.
 I am my representative and expression of freedom (Kendi, 2019, p.
 205).

 New Contributions to Literature

 A new contribution to the literature was Deborah Stone’s book Policy Paradox: The Art of Political Decision Making (Stone, 2012).
 In chapter two, she covered the topic of equity and its complex challenges.
 She wrote that it was important to remember from the outset that equity was the objective for all factions in a distributive dispute.
 The strife often arose over how the parties envisioned the distribution of whatever “it” was.
-Stone elaborated on the challenges of equity by using the slices of a cake to demonstrate complexity: “equal slices but unequal invitations, unequal slices for unequal ranks but equal slices for equal ranks, unequal slices but equal blocs, unequal slices but equal meals, unequal slices but equal value to recipients, unequal slices but equal starting resources, unequal slices but equal statistical chances, unequal slices but equal votes” (Stone, 2012, pgs.
-40-41).
+Stone elaborated on the challenges of equity by using the slices of a cake to demonstrate complexity: “equal slices but unequal invitations, unequal slices for unequal ranks but equal slices for equal ranks, unequal slices but equal blocs, unequal slices but equal meals, unequal slices but equal value to recipients, unequal slices but equal starting resources, unequal slices but equal statistical chances, unequal slices but equal votes” (Stone, 2012, pp. 40-41).
 The paradox in distributive problems was made clear by Stone’s illustration: Equality may mean inequality, equal treatment could require unequal treatment, and equal distribution might be seen as equitable or inequitable depending on one’s point of view.
-This meant that any policy argument must have offered a principled, supported reason why it was proper, or improper, to categorize situations or cases alike or different.
+This meant that any policy argument must have offered a moral, supported reason why it was proper, or improper, to categorize situations or cases alike or different.